Hi! We are Alicia and John, the digital nomad couple behind Shared Wanderlust.

 We met the summer of 2006 in Minnesota and got married November 2009 in Aruba.

 We discovered early on that we’re good travel companions and enjoy trying new things together.
 Trips to Las Vegas soon became trips to the Caribbean, which lead into crossing both oceans, and in October 2014 a year-long trip around the world!
 Following our RTW trip we sold our home and have continued traveling.

-Places we’ve visited: Thailand, Bora Bora, Coasta Rica, Mexico, Jamaica, Aruba, Spain, Peru, Chile, Argentina, Ecuador (Galapagos Islands), New Zealand, Australia, Cambodia, Myanmar (Burma), Hong Kong, Japan, Turkey, France, Croatia, Germany, Austria, and multiple destinations within the US.
+Places we’ve visited: Coasta Rica, Mexico, Jamaica, Aruba, Curacao, Cuba, Peru, Chile, Argentina, Ecuador (Galapagos Islands), New Zealand, Australia, Bora Bora (French Polynesia), Thailand, Cambodia, Myanmar (Burma), Hong Kong, Japan, Turkey, Spain, France, Greece, Italy, Croatia, Germany, Austria, Netherlands, Hungary, Slovakia, Czech Republic, Scotland, England, and multiple destinations within the US.

 The office life isn’t for me.
 I left a comfortable career in exchange for terrifying freedom.
 While being self-employed is filled with challenges, it’s also very rewarding in the opportunities it provides.
 I’ve made it a life goal never to go back to office jobs.
 So far, so good!

 I spent my childhood in Southern California, moved to Minnesota as a teenager, and then much to everyone’s surprise went to college on the east coast.
 I never really warmed up to the cold Minnesota winters so electing a college in New England seemed like an odd decision but I wanted to experience a little bit of the east coast.
 I still prefer warm to cold so when we took our RTW trip we followed summer.
 No snow for a year, I loved it!